felanadiamondra/felanadiamondra/README.md

 - 👋 Hi, I’m @felanadiamondra
-- 👀 I’m interested in web development, artificial intelligence and robotic process automation and blockchain development
+- 👀 I’m interested in web development, artificial intelligence, robotic process automation and blockchain development
 - 🌱 I’m currently learning on mobile development and working on some AI project

 <!---